 - a.
-Licensed CCDF center-based child care - Describe your state/territory's policies and practices for pre-licensure inspections of licensed child care center providers for compliance with health, safety, and fire standards.
-All applicants receive a pre-licensure inspection prior to the issuance of a license to ensure compliance with all standards before a license is issued - ii.
+Licensed CCDF center-based child care - i.
+Describe your state/territory's policies and practices for pre-licensure inspections of licensed child care center providers for compliance with health, safety, and fire standards.

+All applicants receive a pre-licensure inspection prior to the issuance of a license to ensure compliance with all standards before a license is issued.

+- ii.
 Describe your state/territory's policies and practices for annual, unannounced inspections of licensed CCDF child care center providers.
 All providers receive at least one full unannounced inspection annually. - iii.
 Identify the frequency of unannounced inspections:

-oxtimes A. Once a year
+[x] A. Once a year

-□ B. More than once a year.
-Describe: Click or tap here to enter text.
+[] B. More than once a year.
+Describe:

-- iv.
+iv.
 If applicable, describe the differential monitoring process and how these inspections ensure that child care center providers continue to comply with the applicable licensing standards, including health, safety, and fire standards.

-Click or tap here to enter text. - v.
+v.
 List the citation(s) for your state/territory's policies regarding inspections for licensed CCDF center providers.

-Center Statutes Section 19a-80(b)(3), Youth Camp Statutes 19a-426 - b.
+Center Statutes Section 19a-80(b)(3), Youth Camp Statutes 19a-426.

+- b.
 Licensed CCDF family child care home - i.
 Describe your state/territory's policies and practices for pre-licensure inspections of licensed family child care providers for compliance with health, safety, and fire standards.

-All applicants receive a pre-licensure inspection prior to the issuance of a license to ensure compliance with all standards before a license is issued. - ii.
-Describe your state/territory's policies and practices for annual, unannounced inspections of licensed CCDF family child care providers.
+All applicants receive a pre-licensure inspection prior to the issuance of a license to ensure compliance with all standards before a license is issued.

+- Describe your state/territory's policies and practices for annual, unannounced inspections of licensed CCDF family child care providers.
 All providers receive at least one full unannounced inspection annually. - iii.
-Identify the frequency of unannounced inspections: - igtimes A. Once a year
+Identify the frequency of unannounced inspections:

+[x] A. Once a year

-□ B. More than once a year.
-Describe: Click or tap here to enter text.
+- [] B. More than once a year.
+Describe: - iv.

-- iv.
 If applicable, describe the differential monitoring process and how these inspections ensure that family child care providers continue to comply with the applicable licensing standards, including health, safety, and fire standards.

-Click or tap here to enter text. - v.
+- v.
 List the citation(s) for your state/territory's policies regarding inspections for licensed CCDF family child care providers.
 Conn.
 Gen. Stat.
 Section 19a-87b - c.
 Licensed in-home CCDF child care - i.
 Does your state/territory license in-home child care (care in the child's own home)?